DefectDojo/Documentation/docs/features.rst

 Impact
     Text describing the impact this flaw has on systems, products, enterprise, etc.

+Steps to Reproduce
+    Text describing the steps that must be followed in order to reproduce the flaw / bug.

+Severity Justification
+    Text describing why a certain severity was associated with this flaw.

 Endpoints
     The hosts within the product that are susceptible to this flaw.

+Endpoint Status
+    The status of the endpoint associated with this flaw (Vulnerable, Mitigated, ...).

 References
     The external documentation available for this flaw.

 Test
     The test that is associated with this flaw.
-The flaw belongs to the test.

 Is Template
     Denotes if this finding is a template and can be reused.